Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 An entry may include:

-- Additional support material demonstrating the RPIE strategic planning process may be included but may not cause the entry to exceed the 26 page total.
+- Additional support material.
+Other materials demonstrating the campaign's RPIE strategic planning process may be included but may not cause the entry to exceed the 26 page total.
 Samples, brief synopses or links to support materials are sufficient (e.g., no need to include complete survey results or reports).

 Entries typically are organized in the following manner: